Popovich Comedy Pet Theater Proves the Power of Love

 Popovich’s pets, which include performing parrots, doves and mice, certainly respect their master.
 During a performance last Saturday a white dove flew into the audience and perched on the back of a seat for most of the show.
 No one was sure if it was part of the act or not; the dove seemed perfectly content and very attentive.

 “Ah,” said Popovich.
-“That’s an accident.
+“That was an accident.
 We didn’t want to interrupt the show.
 Maybe he decided instead of working the show he wanted to watch from the other side of the stage.
 When the show finished, he flied himself back to the cage with the rest of the doves.”

 For tickets to the matinees, Monday-Saturday at 2:30 p.m, please visit: http://www.vtheaterboxoffice.com/Vegas_Show_Tickets.cfm?showID=10023